|Front Office biographies

 Dayton Moore, Senior VP-Baseball Operations/General Manager

-Dayton Moore was named Senior Vice President-Baseball Operations/General Manager on May 30, 2006.
+Dayton Moore begins his 10th full season with the Kansas City Royals, being named Senior Vice President-Baseball Operations/General Manager on May 30, 2006.
 He officially assumed his duties, becoming the sixth general manager in franchise history, on June 8, 2006.

 Prior to his tenure as assistant general manager with Atlanta, Moore served three years as Director of Player Personnel where he was responsible for overseeing all aspects of scouting and player development.
 He originally joined the Braves organization as an area scouting supervisor and was promoted to the front office in August, 1996 as an assistant in the baseball operations department.
 Moore was named Assistant Director of Scouting in November of 1996 and added the title of Assistant Director of Player Development in 1999.
 He was promoted to Director of International Scouting during the 2000 season and earned a promotion to Director of Player Personnel in 2002.